wujy28/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add patient operation is handled in A&E.

-Step 1.
-Assuming the application has been launched, the user enters the required fields followed by any optional fields.
+**Step 1.** Assuming the application has been launched, the user enters the required fields followed by any optional fields.

-For adding **only** required fields, the user enters `add n/John Tan i/t7654321j`, which is to add a patient with `NAME = John Tan` and `IC_NUMBER = t1234567j`,
+For adding **only** required fields, the user enters `add n/John Tan i/t7654321j`, which is to add a patient with `NAME = John Tan` and `IC_NUMBER = t7654321j`.

 For adding **additional** optional fields, the user enters `add n/John Tan i/t7654321j p/90909090`, which is to add the optional field `Phone = 90909090`.